 The event is generated if the queue fill level gets less or equal than the OFF-threshold set by parameter TriggerQueueFillLevelEventOffThreshold.
 Except for the timestamp, the event has no additional data included.
-For a general explanation on events see Event.

 The parameters explained previously were used to generate the trigger pulses.
 Next, we will need to prepare the pulses for the outputs.
 The area trigger system includes four individual pulse form generators.
 These generators define the width and delay of the output signals and also support downscaling of pulses which can be useful if different light sources are used successively.
 After parameterizing the pulse form generators you can arbitrarily allocate the pulse form generators to the outputs.